ReplikaAIRUMOD/app/README.md

 ----

 **but where is unlocked pro features?
 I want it 😭** Sorry, but you have to stop being so naive and believe what it's possible to hack app where 100% of paid functions is server sided.
+There's insane amount of malicious/virus or spyware modifications where authors allowing people to unlock paid functions in Replika app, but in reality, Mickey Mouse's Clubhouse is more real than promises of these authors.
+So please, be smart and avoid all such mods that have words "Pro" or "Premium" or "VIP" in it's titles.

 **why Russian?**
 Why not?
 Replika is a terribly underrated platform in the CIS, so I think my mod may have a chance to fix that.
 Or not.
 Plus, google who created Replika AI, there's a super big and beautiful story behind it.